survivejs/react-book/manuscript/07_implementing_dnd.md

 }
 ```

-We should also define a stub at `LaneStore` to see that we wired it up correctly.
+We should also define a stub at `LaneStore` to see that we wired it up correctly:

 **app/stores/LaneStore.jsx**